Persecution of Uyghurs in China: Deaths

 There have been numerous reports since 2018 of Uyghurs dying in detention, and of former detainees dying as a result of injuries sustained in custody.
 Human Rights Watch stated that as of April 2021 there had been at least 177 such deaths, and that the Chinese government often refused to acknowledge them.
 Other deaths have reportedly occurred through starvation and refusal to provide medical care.
 According to the New Lines Institute for Strategy and Policy, Uyghur religious figures are more likely to die or disappear in custody than other detainees.

 There have been several reports of mass deaths of prisoners in the internment camps.
 In 2019 Radio Free Asia, a United States government-funded broadcaster, reported that a Chinese police officer who previously served as a camp administrative assistant had confirmed that 150 Uyghurs had died at the No. 1 internment camp in Kuqa County.
 Former detainee Mihrigul Tursun claimed that nine women had died in one camp during the three months she was held there, which she attributed to the poor conditions they were held in.

 American researcher Ethan Gutmann estimated in December 2020 that 5 to 10 percent of detainees had died each year in the camps.
 Russian-American scholar Gene Bunin created the Xinjiang Victims Database which had documented 12,050 victims in April 2021, and 225 deaths for those serving official prison sentences as of November 2023.
 The database drew ridicule online after it included photos of Hong Kong actors Andy Lau and Chow Yun-fat in a list of police officers allegedly responsible for the crackdowns.
+After it drew attention on social media, the Xinjiang Victims Database responded that the data were sourced from a file cache of an Ürümqi database previously written about in The Intercept, with the police officers occasionally using avatars that were not photos of themselves, including that of Andy Lau, which had not been noticed by the database staff.
+The photos assigned to police officer profiles also contained a cartoon portrait of police officer Jin Xiaowei, believed to be his likeness, which was also criticized in Chinese media.

 In 2021, a former Xinjiang police officer told Sky News that imprisoned Uyghurs were frequently beaten to death by interrogators during his service.